 If you can find foot-long hot dogs then you just need one dog per sandwich roll hot dog.
 Otherwise, just use two hot dogs for each roll.
 And don’t be shy when squirting the mustard and ketchup inside the rolls.
 No one will be expecting it.

 Sandwich Roll Dogs

-- Sandwich rolls or baguettes cut to be just slightly shorter than the dogs, warmed if desired
+- 2 sandwich rolls cut to be just slightly shorter than the dogs, warmed if desired

 - Cut a "tunnel" the length of the rolls that is just large enough to accommodate the hot dogs.
 I used a jalapeno corer to do this, but a thin sharp knife will also work.

 - Squirt mustard and ketchup into the tunnel.